Should straight actors play queer characters?

 On the other side of the debate, some feel strongly that stepping outside their own experience and inhabiting the life of another person is an integral part of the actor’s job description.
 “I will fight to the death for the right to suspend disbelief and play roles beyond my experience,” insisted Cate Blanchett, who played the eponymous Carol in Todd Haynes’ 2015 film.
 Rachel Weisz, who has played numerous queer women in films such as Disobedience and The Favourite, said similar.
 “It’s about becoming and representing someone else… I’m not anyone that I play, otherwise I’d just be in a documentary.”
 Actor Ruby Rose agrees.
 “Cate Blanchett said it really beautifully and I’ll butcher it… [but] that’s what an actor is,” she tells NME.
 “I think we would be in a weird place if only gay people can play gay people and only straight people can play straight people.
 I personally love Grey’s Anatomy so if they had to fire everyone and hire only real doctors – oy vey!”

-Regardless of where you stand on the question of casting, one simple fact is true: straight actors are overwhelmingly the ones bringing queer characters to life in the mainstream right now, and these same opportunities are not currently being extended to LGBT+ actors as frequently.
+Regardless of where you stand on the question of casting, one simple fact is true: straight actors are overwhelmingly the ones bringing queer characters to life in the mainstream right now – such as in new drama Supernova, released last month and starring Colin Firth and Stanley Tucci as a gay couple.
+These same opportunities are not currently being extended to LGBT+ actors as frequently.
 American author, critic, producer and activist Susie Bright sees this as a crucial point.
 “Actors want to play all the great roles, they don’t want to be held back!
 That is the nature of any actor,” she says.
 “They are understanding about the civil rights needs to see a a gay [bankable] ‘name’ actor playing an important homo role, but their true wish and freedom would arrive if we lived in a world where it didn’t matter.
 Where ‘gay’ could play straight, and ‘straight’ could play gay, and only the performance mattered.
 That would be real freedom.
 Gay men want to play leading romantic heterosexual roles, and then turn around the next day and play a gay character.
 And lesbian actors?
 They want a chance to play a lesbian who isn’t a whispering, elegiac waif who can’t seem to fuck to save her life.
 Who isn’t a saint or a lost cause.
 Who isn’t a martial arts pro or a ghost.
 They want to play a full woman’s character, no matter what her sexuality is.”

 While it’s possible to count the amount of out queer actors portraying straight romantic leads on one hand, many of the leading LGBT+ films of recent years – from Call Me By Your Name and Carol, to Brokeback Mountain, Milk and Love, Simon – all featured (as far as we know) straight actors in the leading roles.
 Moreover, these films put across a narrow definition of queerness: predominantly white and cisgendered.